-Award consists of the translation of the winning PhD thesis into English or French and its publication in the Cultural Management and Cultural Policy Education Book Series, a new series of publications specialising in topics related to cultural management and cultural policy headed by ENCATC.
+Award consists of the translation of the winning PhD thesis into English and its publication in the Cultural Management and Cultural Policy Education Book Series, a new series of publications specialising in topics related to cultural management and cultural policy headed by ENCATC.
 The international dissemination of the ENCATC Book Series is ensured by Peter Lang, an international publishing group based in Switzerland and operating throughout the world.

 Who is eligible?

-Emerging researchers in the field of cultural policy and cultural management up to 35 years of age from Europe and the rest of the world are eligible to apply.
+Emerging researchers in the field of cultural policy and cultural management from Europe and the rest of the world are eligible to apply.
 Applicants must have recently published PhD thesis exploring, through comparative and cross-cultural research, issues at stake and taking a step from evaluative (descriptive) to comparative applied research.
 The PhD thesis should inform policymaking and benefit practitioners active in the broad field of culture.